Equidistribution of polynomial sequences in function fields, with applications: Van der Corput and intersective sets in

 Again, the divisibility condition is easily seen to be necessary.
-Quite surprisingly, the conjecture remains an open problem when the degree of $\Phi$ is bigger than or equal to $p$.
-When $\Phi(0)=0$, it follows from the polynomial Szemer\'edi theorem for modules over countable integral domains, proved by Bergelson, Leiman and McCutcheon \cite{blm}, that the set $\left\{ \Phi(x): x \in \Fq[t]\right\} \setminus \{0\}$ is intersective.
-Given our equidistribution theorem, in this section, we make some progress towards Conjecture \ref{conj:intersective}.
-We will prove the following theorem which is slightly stronger than Theorem \ref{th:sakozy}.
+Quite surprisingly, this conjecture remains an open problem when the degree of $\Phi$ is greater than or equal to $p$.
+When $\Phi(0)=0$, it follows from the polynomial Szemer\'edi theorem for modules over countable integral domains, proved by Bergelson, Leibman and McCutcheon \cite{blm}, that the set $\left\{ \Phi(x): x\in \Fq[t]\right\} \setminus \{0\}$ is intersective.
+Recently, using the polynomial method of Croot, Lev and Pach \cite{clp}, it was shown by Green \cite{green} that this conjecture holds in a strong quantitative sense, under the condition that $\Phi(u)\in \Fq[u]$ and the number of roots of $\Phi(u)$ in $\Fq$ is coprime to $q$.
+The latter constraint was recently removed by Li and Sauermann \cite{LS2022}.
+We note that the condition \eqref{eq:intersective} is weaker than demanding that $\Phi(u)$ has a root in $\Fq[t]$.
+Indeed, by analogy with well-known examples over the rational integers, we observe that when $p>2$ and $a$ and $b$ are distinct irreducible polynomials of even degree in $\F_p[t]$ with $b$ a quadratic residue modulo $a$ (and hence also $a$ a quadratic residue modulo $b$), the polynomial $\Phi(u)=(u^2-a)(u^2-b)(u^2-ab)$ fails to have roots in $\F_p[t]$, yet nonetheless possesses solutions modulo $g$, for all $g\in \F_p[t]$.
+We direct the reader to Li \cite[Example 1]{li} and Yamagishi \cite[Appendix A]{yamagishi2} for examples of polynomials $\Phi$ satisfying \eqref{eq:intersective} but not having roots in $\Fq[t]$.

+Equipped now with our equidistribution theorem, we make some progress in this section towards Conjecture \ref{conj:intersective}.
+In Section 6.3 we prove the following conclusion, which is slightly stronger than Theorem \ref{th:sarkozy}.
+Here, we recall the definition \eqref{eq:k-star} of the set of exponents $\calK^*$.